Max Pescatori – Soccer or Poker? $3m says he made the right choice

 Just before the tournament, he met a few other poker pros who had been playing for several years.
 He especially hit it off with Jennifer Harman.
 She even let him in on the cards she held when she was playing at a table with some of the best in poker.
 He took away valuable lessons from that experience.

 In 2003, Pescatori won his first major tournament event at the World Poker Challenge in Reno.
 It was a $300 Limit Hold ‘em event.
 He won the Omaha Hi/Lo a few days later.
 He made 10 final tables in all in 2003.

 In 2004, Pescatori was present at 8 final tables in the Ultimate Poker Challenge.
 He won the WPT Legends of Poker No Limit Hold ‘em event for over $106,000.
 The next year, in 2005, he did well at the National Championships of Poker, got second place at the WPT Poker Showdown and also came in 5th at the Omaha Pot Limit event among other events he tried at the WSOP.

-In 2006, Max Pescatori won his first WSOP bracelet with a win of over $682,000 in a No Limit Hold ‘em event.
-He continues his winning ways with a win of over $135,000 for first place at the Italian championships No Limit Hold ‘em in 2007.
+In 2006, Max Pescatori won his first WSOP bracelet with a win of $682,389 in the $2,500 No Limit Holdem event.
+He continued his winning ways with a win of over $135,000 for first place at the Italian championships No Limit Hold‘em in 2007.

 Perscatori continued his success at the World Series of Poker by winning a second bracelet in 2008, this time in the $2,500 Pot Limit mixed Holdem/Omaha event for a prize of $246,471.

 Max Pescatori, known as the “Italian Pirate,” has total winnings of $3.3 million.
 He writes for Card Player Magazine and is also spokesman for the World Poker Exchange.